MikhailZherebtsov/russian_twitter_analysis/README.md

 # russian_twitter_analysis
-Repository of code to analyze political Twitter in Russia for political or social purposes.
-See http://rudatalab.com/about/ for detail about the uses of this code to analyze the politics of Russia.
+This is a repository of code to analyze political Twitter in Russia for political or social purposes.
+See http://rudatalab.com/about/ for more detail about the uses of this code to analyze the politics of Russia.

 <h2>Includes:</h2>
 <ol>